CliMA/ClimaUtilities.jl/README.md

 `ClimaUtilities.jl` is meant to be a foundational package, so it should have near-zero-cost for features that are not explicitly requested.
-This means that it should not depend on any package outside of the standard library and should have negligible import costs.
+This means that it should not depend on any package outside of the standard library and `ClimaComms` and should have negligible import costs.
 To accomplish this, everything is implemented in Julia extensions.

 Extensions are organized in the following way.
 The extensions defined in the `Project.toml` are defined in terms of the packages they require to be loaded.